Advanced Surgical Nursing

 • Explain atelectasis and the importance of this process in the thoracotomy patient, outline how important positioning is to these patients.

 • Describe the process of V/Q mismatch and why this is more common in a patient undergoing a thoracotomy.
-Summarize the impact this may have on ventilation intra- and post-operatively.
+Summarise the impact this may have on ventilation intra- and post-operatively.

 • Discuss the importance of having medical air available to thoracotomy patients undergoing general anaesthesia.